Healthcare

 Ultrasound Technician Salary Overview

-The Ultrasound Technician is a sought-after profession in the United States with a median annual salary of $82,740.
-Compensation typically ranges from $52,600 for entry-level positions to $110,400 for experienced professionals in high-demand markets.
+The Ultrasound Technician is one of the most important roles in the Healthcare sector of the US economy in 2026.
+With a median annual salary of $82,740, compensation for this position ranges from $52,600 at the entry level to $110,400 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Ultrasound Technician in the US earns between $52,600 and $110,400 per year, with a median of $82,740.